fenixbinario/tiktok-tag-scrapper/readme.md

 Generated screenshot on `/public` folder.

 ### JSON
-Generated `tiktok.json` on root path.
+Generated file `tiktok.json` on root path.

 ## TO DO:
 - [x] Screenshot Status --> done